Start Here | Prevention | Treatment | Recovery

 ....................................................

-Manage stress by exercising, talking to a friend or therapist, watching something funny, or playing a game.
+Know the signs of stress and how to manage it by exercising, talking to a friend or therapist, watching something funny, or playing a game.